aleen42/PersonalWiki/Programming/PHP/laravel/eloquent/eloquent.md

 ### 2. Builder

-- Builder is used to complete the function of channing operation:
+- **Builder** is used to complete the function of chaining operation:

 ```php
 /** the follow sentence will return a builder which can continue to add conditions */